ntu-aris/ntu_viral_dataset/README.md

 Just another Jekyll theme for GitHub Pages based on ReadtheDocs's sphinx_rtd_theme styles

 ## Installation
-There are three ways to install: as a gem-based theme, as a remote theme (GitHub Pages compatible)
+There are three ways to install: as a gem-based theme, as a remote theme (GitHub Pages compatible), use template

 #### Gem-based method
 1. Add the following to your site's `Gemfile`